 Pat them lightly with an extra paper towel to remove excess moisture.

 In a large bowl combine salted butter, powdered sugar and 1 Tablespoon reserved cherry juice from the jar.
 Add more powdered sugar until you reach a soft dough.
-Add another Tablespoon of the cherry juice if the fondant is too dry.
-Refrigerate mixture for 20 minutes.
+Add another Tablespoon of the cherry juice if the sugar dough is too dry.
+Refrigerate for 20 minutes.

 Melt chocolate in a glass measuring cup or bowl then holding the cherry stem dip the cherry into the melted chocolate, making sure the chocolate covers the filling completely.